-Gaming monitors with 144Hz refresh rates have become all the rage during these past couple of years that they’ve been out.
-They are now very commonplace and actually tend to be quite affordable, but not everyone is sold on them.
+Gaming monitors with 144Hz refresh rates have become all the rage during this past couple of years.
+They are now very common and tend to be quite affordable, but not everyone is sold on them.

-So, is a 144Hz monitor really worth it or is it just another passing gimmick?
+So, is a 144Hz monitor worth it, or is it just another passing gimmick?

 That’s the question we aim to answer in this article by going over the features that a 144Hz monitor brings to the table, as well as some potential shortcomings that might make you want to reconsider your choice.